rob-Hitchens/OrderStatisticsTree/README.md

 - report percentile, median, rank, etc.
 - find the value with a given percentile rank.

+Provides a method of ensuring such statistics can be gathered and the structure maintained at a fixed maximum cost any any scale: `O(1)`

 ### Red Black Tree Organization

 A BST maintains an ordered list.
 A BST aims for O(log n) performance for insertions and removals but only if the tree remains balanced.
 Balancing is accomplished through local reorganizations (rotations).

 [Ideally balanced trees](https://en.wikipedia.org/wiki/AVL_tree) optimize read operations by ensuring optimal balance as sorted data is inserted and removed.
 This method invests considerable energy (meaning gas) keeping the list perfectly balanced.

 Ethereum's `mapping` largely negates the need for crawling a tree to find a particular node.
 This implementation completes most read operations, including reporting statistics, in one operation.
 On the other hand, write operations in Ethereum are exceptionally expensive relative to reads.
-Consequently, we should optimize for insertion efficiency over read efficiency.
-Balance is important, but mostly in terms of insertion and deletion cost.
+Therefore, we should prioritize update efficiency over read efficiency.
 This is roughly the opposite of most database systems that are optimized for read-back efficiency.

 A [Red Black Tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) optimizes the cost of insertion and removal by tolerating limited imbalance.
-Tolerating limited imbalance reduces the frequency and depth of tree reorganizations which reduces insert and delete cost.
+Tolerating limited imbalance reduces the frequency and extent of tree reorganizations which reduces update cost.

 This implementation relies on the iterative approach to functions that seem recursive in nature, to avoid problems with stack depth.

 ### Inserts and Deletes Take a Key and a Value

 - `value`: The value to sort, such as price, amount, rating, etc..
 These are unsigned integers. `0` is prohibited.
 - `key`: (Optional).
 A unique identifier for the entry.
 This should be meaningful at the application layer, such as ticketID, transactionID or UserID.
 These are `bytes32`.
-If there is no reason to point back to application-level records, it's safe to use `0x0` for all entries, provided there are no duplicate `value`.
+If there is no reason to point back to application-level records, it's safe to use `0x0` for all entries, provided there are no duplicate key/value pairs.

 Client's can store any of the scaler types in `key` after converting to the native `bytes32` type.
 The same principle applies to `value`.
 Note that value `0` is reserved for performance reasons.
 In the case that `0` has meaning within the application, apply an offset to ensure a `0` is never submitted for sorting.